kirderf1/aftiktuna/aftiktuna-rust/readme.txt

 The goal of the game is to travel from planet to planet, collecting fuel cans to refuel the ship.

-The game has a graphical view and a text-only view.
-You can press tab to switch between them.

 You interact with the game by giving commands to a character in the crew, making them perform various actions.
 Currently available commands are:
 - take <item>